galenguyer/okd4/README.md

 - documentation is available on [https://docs.okd.io/](https://docs.okd.io/latest/installing/installing_bare_metal/installing-bare-metal.html#installation-bare-metal-config-yaml_installing-bare-metal)
 - you'll have to update the ssh key
 - you don't need to change the pull secret but you can
+- baremetal clusters always have a worker count of 0. don't change this
 - it's really self explanatory, i don't know what else to put here

 generate manifests from the install-config: